Select Page

 3. I receive a housing allowance now while actively employed; is that the same thing?

-4. How am I eligible for housing allowance if I’m no longer an active minister/Teaching Elder?
+4. How am I eligible for housing allowance if I’m no longer an active Minister/Teaching Elder?

 5. What portion of my 403(b)(9) account balance does the EPC designate as eligible for housing allowance?